gosvig123/technical-test-nodejs-backend/README.md

 ### 🤖 Agent Testing
 1. Navigate to http://localhost:8000 in browser
-2. Ask questions about the database
+2. You will be prompted to enter your api key, that will be the value from your `.env` file
+3. Paste it and ask questions about the database, while seeing the process of the agent on screen.

 ### 📊 Interface Panels
 | Panel | Description |